downfromthetrees/the_magic_eye/README.md

     "processImages": true,
     "processAnimatedMedia": true,

 Individually turn on/off processing of images or animated media (i.e. gifs/videos).
+Both are enabled by default.

 ### Set the tolerance